Arizona – Patient FAQ

 When will I get my med card in the mail?

 The Arizona Department of Health Services (ADHS) no longer provides physical medical marijuana cards to patients.
-Instead, you will receive an electronic or digital medical marijuana card within five (5) days after you submit your application.
-Afterward, you can print your med card or use it on your mobile device.
+Instead, you will receive an electronic or digital medical marijuana card within 10 working days after your complete application is approved.
+You can access your card through your Individual Licensing Portal account, print a copy, or use it on your mobile device.

 How long is my med card valid for?

-Your Arizona medical marijuana card will be valid for two (2) years from the date of issue.
+Your Arizona medical marijuana card will be valid for 2years from the date of issue.
 Does your AZ med card expire soon?
 Remember, you should renew your Arizona medical marijuana card at least 30 days before it expires.

 I lost/destroyed my med card.
 How do I ask for a new one?